From conception to 25 years, the developing brain is more susceptible to the harmful effects of alcohol.

 "Alcohol and your teenager" is a resource from WAVE which provides parents and caregivers with clear information regarding alcohol and young people.
 It also outlines responsibilities of parents and caregivers under the Sale and Supply of Alcohol Act 2012.
 The information leaflets are available in hard copy which schools can access via their WAVE Facilitator or you can contact Community & Public Health on (03) 687 2600.

-Check out the A4 version of the leaflet here.
+Check out the A4 version of Alcohol and your teenager.

-We have various toolkits, programmes and useful links that you can access to help with your investigation into Alcohol Harm Reduction - click here to go to this section.
+We have various toolkits, programmes and useful links that you can access to help with your investigation into Alcohol Harm Reduction.